 How to color code and organize Craft areas?

 Since there are plenty of colors in the craft area, try organizing them by the color and also by type.
 For example, if you have a scrapbook craft area, arrange your 12 x 12 pieces of papers by color.
-Laying the papers down helps you keep them from getting bent in the corners.
+Laying the documents down helps you keep them from getting bent in the corners.
 Here are some craft room organization to help.
 I love to organize my scrapbook area.
 Here’s a post I wrote about my craft area.

 How to color code and organize an activity calendar for your entire family?

 This one is pretty easy, but you would be surprised at how many moms and dads don’t use it.
 It does help the kids manage their schedule better.
 Pick a color for each of your children.
 Don’t forget you and your spouse.
-As I mentioned above, I like to get several sets of the different highlighters.
+As I mentioned above, I like to get several sets of different highlighters.
 Keeping a set of highlighters in the kitchen where the primary calendar works great because the children can also write down their events and use their color.
 I also have another set in my home office where I print out the calendar each week for the kitchen.
 Doing it this way allows me to highlight the different activities and then bring it upstairs and post it on the wall.
 Easy, right?
 It works well.
 The best color I found that works on calendars are Blue, Green, Orange, and Pink.
 Yellow on a yellow calendar just doesn’t stand out enough.
-Keeping these highlighters near by and using them often keeps me on schedule with all the crazy activities everyone is doing these days.
+Keeping these highlighters nearby and using them often keeps me on schedule with all the crazy activities everyone is doing these days.

 Please note these are affiliate links through Amazon and Order out of Chaos and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.

-Looking for even more tips on color coding your system?
+Are you looking for even more tips on color coding your system?
 Check out this tip from another Professional Organizing expert.

 “Assign different color pens or markers to each family member.
 This makes it easy to see who’s responsible for items written on a calendar, chore chart or to-do list.” ~ Nancy Haworth